Harshal-Bsys27/Harshal-Bsys27/README.md

 - YOLO-based computer vision model for detection
 - Zone-wise monitoring dashboard with live video feeds and alerting
 - Trained model with evaluated performance and tuning/optimization completed
-- Telegram bot integration for lifeguard alerts (lifeguards connect to our bot and receive real-time signals/notifications)
+- Telegram bot integration for lifeguard alerts (lifeguards connect to our bot and receive real-time signals/notifications) Working on upgrading it with a  dedicated LIFEGUARD APP for lifeguards

  👉 🔗 [GitHub Repository](https://github.com/Harshal-Bsys27/COASTVISION)